 - Always back up the Plugins Directory.
 The default location is the plugins subdirectory within the data directory. - Always back up the files that contain your configuration and custom settings.
-To ensure that all important settings are saved, back up the following subdirectories in the data directory: - ElectricFlow server and agent configuration files in the conf subdirectory]\ - The passkey file in one of these directories: /opt/electriccloud/electriccommander/conf/passkey in Linux or C:\ProgramData\Electric Cloud\ElectricCommander\conf\passkey in Windows - $^{\circ}$ Apache web server configuration files in the ${\tt apache/conf}$ subdirectory - The local MySQL database configuration file, my.ini, in the mysql subdirectory (if applicable) - Always back up any other files where you have created custom configurations, specified other custom information, or created any type of modification.
+To ensure that all important settings are saved, back up the following subdirectories in <data_dir>: - The entire conf subdirectory (which contains the ElectricFlow server and agent configuration files) - Apache web server configuration files in the apache/conf subdirectory - The local MySQL database configuration file, my.ini, in the mysql subdirectory (if applicable) - Always back up any other files where you have created custom configurations, specified other custom information, or created any type of modification.